junxit/us-congress-bills-111/metadata.md

 - 2009-06-15 — Reported by the Committee on Judiciary.
 H. Rept.
 111-154.
 - 2009-06-15 — Reported by the Committee on Judiciary.
 H. Rept.
 111-154.
 - 2009-06-16 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.
+- 2010-02-23 — Committee on the Judiciary.
+Hearings held.
+- 2010-07-13 — Committee on the Judiciary.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2010-07-14 — Committee on the Judiciary.
+Reported by Senator Leahy with an amendment in the nature of a substitute.
+Without written report.
+- 2010-07-14 — Committee on the Judiciary.
+Reported by Senator Leahy with an amendment in the nature of a substitute.
+Without written report.
+- 2010-07-14 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 460.